How do COVID-19 vaccines work?

 Inactivated or attenuated virus

-Uses a form of the virus that has been inactivated or weakened so it doesn’t cause disease,but still generates an immune response.
+This type of COVID-19 vaccine uses a form of the virus that has been inactivated or weakened so it doesn’t cause disease,but still generates an immune response.

 COVID-19 vaccines: Sinopharm,Sinovac